Course overview

 - Tutorials

 Lectures are primarily presentation-based.
-Seminars and workshops typically involve more interactive or practical exercises and demonstrations and commonly have around 10-20 students.
-Tutorials may be one-to-one or to small groups.
-In addition to timetabled teaching you are expected to engage in approximately 20-25 hours of self-directed study, including library research, group work and report or essay writing.
+Some lectures may have only 10-20 students, whereas others may have up to 100-300 students.
+Seminars and workshops typically involve more interactive or practical exercises and demonstrations and commonly have 10-20 students.
+Tutorials may be one-to-one or in small groups.
+In addition to timetabled teaching, you are expected to engage in approximately 20-25 hours of self-directed study, including library research, group work and report or essay writing.

 - Essays